Vansh-Bhatia-ctrl/Amazon-clone/README.md

-# Amazon-clone
+# Git-demo
-This is my first clone
+This is my first repo
 <br/>
 Author - Vansh Bhatia